RGB-Tools/RGB-Documentation/state-transitions.md

 * **Redeems** which are a reference to previously defined [Valencies]()

 In addition to this subdivision we also have:
+* **Fast-forward Version** a 2-byte integer indicating the version of the contract used which can be updated according to some issuer choices.
 * **Transition Type** indicating one out of: **State Transition** / **Genesis** / **State Extension**
+* **ContractId / SchemaId** the 32-byte referencing the `OpId` of the Genesis of the contract.
+If the contract operation is itself a Genesis, in place of the ContractId a SchemaId, which is a hash fingerprint of a contract [Schema]() is used.
 * **Metadata** allowing for the declaration of temporary variables useful for complex contract validation but which doesn't need to be registered as state properties.

 #### OpId